3G, 4G, and 5G Networks: Why the Difference Can Affect Your Health

 According to this group, the steps required for widespread 5G implementation will cause increased and unavoidable exposure.
-(5G only works at short distances, for which many more antennas will have to be installed, particularly in urban areas–in most neighborhoods, a small station must be installed about every 5 homes!)1
+(5G only works at short distances, for which many more antennas will have to be installed, particularly in urban areas--in most neighborhoods, a small station must be installed about every 5 homes!)1

-This moratorium is based on review of many scientific publications showing that “EMF affects living organisms at levels well below most international and national guidelines.”
+This moratorium is based on a review of many scientific publications showing that “EMF affects living organisms at levels well below most international and national guidelines.”

 So, even though telecom companies may be following the rules, we are still susceptible to the health effects of EMF exposure, which include:

 - Reproductive system changes in structure and function